weavers-space/rwsnippets/README.md

 * [GitHub for Mac](http://mac.github.com)
 * [CodeBox Snippets Manager](https://itunes.apple.com/us/app/codebox/id412536790?mt=12&uo=4&at=11l8IQ)

 If you already use another git app or are a command-line geek, you do not need to use the GitHub.app.
 I recommend it because its free and integrats direclty with your github.com account.
+If you want to learn more about using GitHub for Mac, check out their [online manual](http://mac.github.com/help.html).

 CodeBox does cost $9.99.
 After reviewing many snippet managers, CodeBox was the best suited for this project.
 CodeBox saves the library as a XML file which makes it very compatable with version control systems like GitHub.
 This is a requirement.
 If you want to access this snippets collection, you will need to purchase CodeBox.